 Stuart has been a Law Enforcement Officer for over 25 years.
 He has taught Defensive Tactics throughout his career.
 He has also taught Use of Force and served as a Firearms Instructor for 15 years.
 He has also served as an expert witness in Use of Force.
 Stuart believes in Integrated Use of Force Training.
 Stuart has attended multiple Instructor Programs in both Firearms and Defensive Tactics from FLETC as well as holding certifications as a Defensive Tactics Instructor from multiple organizations.
 He has studied martial arts from his teenage years through adulthood and also co-owns a gym in the Kansas City area where jiu-jitsu and kickboxing are taught.
 He currently serves as a Sergeant with a 100 sworn person agency in the Kansas City Metropolitan Area.
 Stuart is also a Missouri POST Certified Police Academy Instructor and is presently an Instructor at the University of Central Missouri Police Academy.

 Wayne Stewart is a licensed Doctor of Chiropractic and was on the Kansas City, Missouri Police Department for 30+ years in a sworn capacity as well as a Detention Officer.
 Near the end of his career he served as the Director of the Kansas City Missouri, Regional Police Academy as well as had several positions at this facility during the course of his career.
 As a Sergeant on the Police Department he was responsible for the Professional Training Section which helped develop all of the initial training modules within the NLETC and getting them approved with the Missouri Peace Officers Standards and Training (POST).

-For many years Dr. Stewart has helped to develop portions of our curriculim dealing with medical implications.
+For many years Dr. Stewart has helped to develop portions of our curriculum dealing with medical implications.

 Dr. Stewart, though retired from Law Enforcement as a full time Major with KCMOPD, has remained on in an Auxiliary Member status, donating time weekly to the academy as well as the NLETC.